Order and Family:

 Theridiidae, Comb-footed Spiders

 Male 1/8″ (3-4 mm), female 3/8″ (8-10 mm).
 Black.
-Male’s abdomen elongated with white and red markings on sides.
-Female’s abdomen almost spherical, usually with red hourglass mark below or with 2 transverse red marks separated by black.
-Legs of male much longer in proportion to body than those of female.
+The Male’s abdomen elongated with white and red markings on the sides.
+Female’s abdomen almost spherical, usually with a red hourglass mark below or with 2 transverse red marks separated by black.
+Legs of males much longer in proportion to the body than those of females.
 Spiderling is orange, brown, and white, gaining more black at each molt.

 Female rarely leaves web, stays close to egg mass, biting defensively if disturbed.
-Pear-shaped egg sac, 3/8-1/2″ (8-12 mm) wide, is pale brown.
+The pear-shaped egg sac, 3/8-1/2″ (8-12 mm) wide, is pale brown.
 Female stores sperm, producing more egg sacs without mating.
 Spiderlings disperse soon after hatching.
 Some females live more than 3 years.

 Among fallen branches and under objects of many kinds, including furniture, outhouse seats, and trash.

 Massachusetts to Florida, west to California, Texas, Oklahoma, and Kansas; most common in the South.

 Despite its reputation, this spider often attempts to escape rather than bite, unless it is guarding an egg mass.
 Males do not bite.
 After mating, the female often eats the male, earning the name “widow.”